barchetta/helidon-levelup-2023/docs/helidon-hol.md

       1. `java --enable-preview -jar reactive/target/example-nima-reactive.jar`
       2. (repeat steps above)
 3. Browse the source
    1. See how endpoints are implemented in each version of the app.
-Edit these two files:
+Browse these two files:
       1. `nima/src/main/java/io/examples/helidon/nima/BlockingService.java`
-      2. `reactive/src/main/java/io/examples/helidon/nima/BlockingService.java`
+      2. `reactive/src/main/java/io/examples/helidon/reactive/ReactiveService.java`
    3. See that reactive code is more complicated than blocking (Virtual Thread)
       1. Check methods `sequence` and `parallel` in `BlockingService` and `ReactiveService` respectively.
 See if you understand how they work!
 4. Modify the `one` endpoint
-   1. Edit `BlockService` and `ReactiveService` method `one` replacing the empty line by `System.out.println("## one " + Thread.currentThread());`
+   1. Edit the method named `one` in `nima/src/main/java/io/examples/helidon/nima/BlockingService.java/BlockService` and `reactive/src/main/java/io/examples/helidon/reactive/ReactiveService.java` and replace the empty line with
+      `System.out.println("## one " + Thread.currentThread());`
    2. Rebuild, rerun and verify server output when accessing `/one` on each application
       1. For Nima the thread will be a `VirtualThread`, for reactive it will be a Netty platform thread: `Thread[#33,nioEventLoopGroup-3-1,10,main]`